Iron Goat Trail near Steven's Pass, WA |

 Location: Barlow Pass, 31 m east of Granite Falls on Hwy 530.

-Distance1.6 m there and back (turn-around when trail takes short but steep downhill)
+Distance: 1.6 m there and back (turn-around when trail takes short but steep downhill)

 Surface: Hard-packed dirt